 I have discovered a convenient way to fix my favorite breakfast food, poached eggs.
 I love poached eggs for breakfast.
-Even though I have perfected the cooking them on the stove in a swirling pot of water, I always hated the hard water ring it left in my saucepan, and the cleanup wasn’t fun either.
+Even though I have perfected cooking them on the stove in a swirling pot of water, always I was not too fond of the hard water ring it left in my saucepan, and the cleanup wasn’t fun either.

 Poached eggs are delicious on English muffins or just served alone with crusty bread to mop up the silky yolk.

 As a former Pampered Chef consultant, I purchased and used their products.
 Their Microwave Egg Cooker became my favorite way to prepare poached eggs.